Does CBD Show Up on a Drug Test?

-Like all cannabis compounds, CBD is an oil, which means that it is fat-soluble.
-Many substances we ingest are either fat-soluble or water-soluble, and water-soluble substances pass through your body quickly.
-Fat-soluble substances, however, absorb into your fatty tissues, and organs like the liver and kidneys process them out slowly.
+Like most cannabis compounds, CBD is fat-soluble.
+Water-soluble substances pass through your body quickly, but fat-soluble substances absorb into your fatty tissues where organs like the liver and kidneys process them out slowly.

-Let's remember that drug screenings do not test for CBD oil.
-If they did, however, it's likely that they would be able to detect the presence of CBD in your system for around 30 days.
+If drug screenings tested for CBD, it's likely this cannabinoid would remain detectable in your system for around 30 days.
 That's how long THC stays in your system as well, and approximately 30 days is the standard excretion time for fat-soluble substances.